likecoin/about-like-co/src/content/appList.md

           "items": [
             {
               "image": "/uploads/apps/iscn.svg",
-              "title": "ISCN app",
+              "title": "NFT Portal",
               "url": "https://app.like.co",
               "isOfficial": true,
-              "description": "Register your content metadata and store the content in the decentralized network with the ISCN web app.
-ISCN helps you prepare content as NFT."
+              "description": "The NFT Portal covers all writers that cannot use WordPress plugin.
+Writers can copy URL of any webpage, paste it to the portal to mint the page as Writing NFT."
             },
             {
               "image": "/uploads/apps/liker-land.svg",
-              "title": "Liker Land",
+              "title": "Writing NFT - Liker Land",
               "url": "https://liker.land",
               "isOfficial": true,
-              "description": "The web app for creators and readers to browse, read and bookmark content.
-Civic Liker — a business tool on Liker Land for creators to run subscription services across platforms."
+              "description": "Writing NFT is the NFT of a piece of writing, literally.
+It can refer to articles or any type of textual content with or without illustrations."
             },
             {
               "image": "/uploads/apps/matters.svg",